 The guidelines focus on the offense, not the offender.
 There is plenty of evidence indicating that downward departures based on offender characteristics are often warranted.
 To establish a need to encourage upward departures based on offender characteristics, however, would require evidence that the current guidelines are not adequately severe because they omit offender characteristics.
 The evidence shows the opposite.
 The guidelines are constructed primarily of aggravating factors, many of which overstate the seriousness of the offense, the need for incapacitation, and any realistic possibility of deterrence.
 The guidelines do not include offender characteristics that, for example, indicate lesser culpability, a lower risk of recidivism, good character, or a need for treatment or training in the most effective manner, and therefore should mitigate punishment.
-While mitigating offender characteristics are generally unsuitable for inclusion in the guidelines, with their heavy numerical emphasis on aggravating circumstances and omission of mitigating circumstances about the offender, indicates that downward departures based on offender characteristics are often justified, while upward departures are not.
+While mitigating offender characteristics are generally unsuitable for inclusion in the guideline rules because they cannot be defined and quantified in the abstract, the structure of the guidelines, with their heavy numerical emphasis on aggravating circumstances and omission of mitigating circumstances about the offender, indicates that downward departures based on offender characteristics are often justified, while upward departures are not.

-As Congress intended,117 as the Commission has long recognized,118 and as the Supreme Court has re-emphasized,119 feedback from judges is the best evidence of whether the guidelines are set at appropriate levels and if not, why not.
-Judges have long reported that restrictions on consideration of offender characteristics as mitigating factors is a primary failing of the guidelines, and that greater consideration of such factors is warranted to reduce unnecessarily harsh sentences recommended by the guidelines.120 At the Commission's regional hearings, judges repeatedly said that the guidelines often recommend punishment that is too severe,121 and
+As Congress intended, as the Commission has long recognized, and as the Supreme Court has re-emphasized, feedback from judges is the best evidence of whether the guidelines are set at appropriate levels and if not, why not.
+Judges have long reported that restrictions on consideration of offender characteristics as mitigating factors is a primary failing of the guidelines, and that greater consideration of such factors is warranted to reduce unnecessarily harsh sentences recommended by the guidelines.
+At the Commission's regional hearings, judges repeatedly said that the guidelines often recommend punishment that is too severe, and